bjhanberry/Web3/README.md

 In class work located on in-class branch

-Final project located in Final branch, ignore final folder on master
+Final project located in Final branch